-Geyser Bob aka Robert Edgar, was a stagecoach driver for YPTCo and 'whipped the lash' for 30 years in the park.
+Geyser Bob aka Robert Edgar, was a stagecoach driver for Yellowstone Park Transportation Co.
+(YPTCo) and 'whipped the lash' for 30 years in the park.
 He was famous for telling his ‘dudes’ many tall tales.
 One tale tells of him falling into the Old Faithful Geyser crater and coming out of Beehive Geyser.
 He told his astonished listener that the trip would have only taken about 10 minutes, except he stopped for a haircut and a shave.
-He was reported to be a son-in-law of Old Plenty Coos, chief of the Crow Indians.
-He umpired the first game of baseball played by the Crow and Sioux, and was known to umpire beer-ball games in Gardiner on occasion.
+He was reported to be a son-in-law of Old Plenty Coups, chief of the Crow Indians.
+Edgar umpired the first game of baseball played by the Crow and Sioux, and was known to umpire beer-ball games in Gardiner on occasion.
 He died as he wished - "with his boots on" - and was driving a party of tourists around the park when he suddenly took seriously ill.
 Geyser Bob was interred in the Gardiner cemetery after his death at Yellowstone Lake on Aug.
 23, 1913 at age 70.
 His headstone was “Erected by his Many Friends.”
-See my Geyser Bob history page (Home Page Link-Under construction) for an accounting of his life and his 'whoppers.'
+According to Hiram Chittenden, in his book The Yellowstone National Park (1915 edition), Edgar was born July 13, 1840 in Liverpool England and moved to New York with his parents as an infant.
+Growing up in the Bowery, he later served in the Civil War and went west afterward and drove a mail stage for many years in the Dakota Territory before arriving in Yellowstone, probably around 1883.
+See my Geyser Bob history page for an accounting of his life and his 'whoppers.'
 [LE;5/9/1908]

 Gibson, Charles Charles Gibson formed the Yellowstone Transportation Co.
 (YTC) with Thomas Oakes in 1886.
-Gibson, a St. Louis hotel businessman, was also co-founder of the YPA that same year, along with Nelson C. Thrall and John C. Bullitt.
+Gibson, a St. Louis hotel businessman, was also co-founder of the Yellowstone Park Association (YPA) that same year, along with Nelson C. Thrall and John C. Bullitt.
 The YTC contracted to YPA for transportation services, but the actual stagecoach services were sub-contracted to Wakefield & Hoffman.
 The YTC was sold to the Yellowstone National Park Transportation Co.
 (YNPTCo) in 1892.
-Gibson sold his YPA shares back to the NPRy in 1898.
+Gibson sold his YPA shares back to the Northern Pacific Ry in 1898.
 [25L;44]

 Gilmer John T. 'Jack' Jack Gilmer and Monroe Salisbury formed the Gilmer & Salisbury stagecoach line in the early 1870’s with the purchase of the assets of the Utah, Idaho, and Montana branches of Wells, Fargo & Co.
 In 1873 this transportation firm was running stages from Fort Benton, Montana to Helena.
 They bought out the Cheyenne and Black Hills Stage, Mail and Express Line in 1876, operating the Deadwood line between Cheyenne and the Black Hills.
 They began running stagecoaches into the park from the Union Pacific rail line at Spencer Idaho beginning in 1879 and built a stage station at Henry’s Lake in 1881.
 The route passed through Virginia City, Ennis, Henry’s Lake and Targhee Pass before arriving at Marshall’s Hotel.
 They became one of the most powerful corporations in the Northwest in the late 1800’s and amassed a nice fortune.
 In their final days stage lines ran from the Canadian border to southern Utah and from the Great Plains to California and Washington.
 Gilmer began ‘whacking’ mules and oxen in 1859 for Russell, Majors & Waddell and continued with the firm when Ben Holliday bought it out in 1861.
 He later became involved in the mining business in South Dakota, Utah, Idaho, Arizona, and California.
 [18t] [25g] [79o;470-71]